khalti/docs.khalti.com/content/index.md

 Welcome to Khalti Merchant API documentation.

-##Introduction
+## Introduction
-Khalti is the new generation Payment Gateway, Digital Wallet and API provider for various services.
+Khalti is a new generation payment gateway, digital wallet and API provider system for various online services for Nepal.
+This is a technical documentation for Khalti merchants' developers.
+If you are looking to add khalti as a payment option in your e-commerce platform, this is the right place to start.

-We provide you with true Payment Gateway, where you can accepts payments from:
+With Khalti SDK, you can accepts payments from:

 - Khalti User
-- Net Banking customers of our partner banks (need not be Khalti user)
+- Internet Banking users of our partner banks (your customer does not  need to be a Khalti user)

-##Features
+## Features
+By using Khalti SDK, your customers will have the choice of paying you using Khalti partner banks' ebanking account along with their Khalti wallet account.

-- Highly secure
+* Highly secure and easy to integrate and accept payments.
-- Easy to accept payments
-- Incase of wallet payment, Customer can pay from your software directly without redirecting to our website.
-- Netbanking users can choose their bank and make payment.
-- No hassle to integrate with individual banks
-- Transaction List, with the feature of issuing refund, filtering and download report.
+* SDKs are available for Web (JavaScript), Android and iOS.
+* Your customers can make wallet payments without leaving your platform.
+* Your customers can make payment using their e-banking accounts in any of our partner banks.
+* You don't have to bother integrating with individual banks, Khalti will do that for you.
+* Khalti provides a merchant dashboard from where you can view transactions, issue refund, filter and download reports etc.
-- Multi user system
+* Multi user system
-- Realtime balance
+* Realtime balance
-- Withdraw fund
+* Withdraw fund

-**For Queries, feel free to call us at 9801165568 or email merchantapi@khalti.com**
+** For Queries, feel free to call us at 9801165568 or email merchantapi@khalti.com **

 ### [Getting Started](./getting-started.md)